bueltge/Archive/readme.txt

 An example for use shortcode with params: `[archive count="10" content="true"]`

+Also you can change the parameters to create the custom post type of the Archiv via the filter hook `archive_post_type_arguments`.

 **Crafted by [Inpsyde](http://inpsyde.com) &middot; Engineering the web since 2006.**

 Yes, we also run that [marketplace for premium WordPress plugins and themes](http://marketpress.com).